IBM/engineering-insights-composite-pattern/README.md

 #### Update the OrientDB credentials in the notebook
-* In the cell below `Connect to OrientDB`, enter the hostname, port, username and password.
+* In the cell below `Connect to OrientDB` under `5.2 OrientDB client - functions to connect, store and retrieve data`, enter the hostname, port, username and password.

 ![](doc/source/images/update_orientdb_creds.png)